apmckinlay/natureapp/trees/arbutus.md

 Clusters of small, bell-shaped white **flowers** droop from the end of stems in April/May.
 They smell strongly of honey, making them very attractive to bees.
 The **berries** are rough-skinned and reddish-orange.

-**Did you know?** Arbutus usually only grows within 8 km of the ocean and is often found on exposed rocky bluffs.
+**Did you know?** Arbutus usually only grows within 5 miles of the ocean and is often found on exposed rocky bluffs.